Women's Health - HIV

 The Georgia Department of Public Health (DPH) and Office of HIV/AIDS have developed the HIV Perinatal Strategic plan to address mother-to-child transmission in Georgia.
 The strategic plan focuses on collaboration efforts between internal and external partners and activities to strengthen and improve linkage to care, education, and treatment for HIV positive pregnant women & postpartum women ( including their infants).

-The Georgia law §31-17-4.2 mandates that all pregnant women be tested for Syphilis and HIV in the first and third trimesters of their pregnancy.
-The law was passed in 2015 and is based on the Center for Disease Control and Prevention’s recommendation for 3rd trimester testing in areas with high rates of syphilis and HIV.
+The Georgia law §511-5-4 mandates that all pregnant women be tested for Hepatitis B, Hepatitis C, Syphilis and HIV in the first and third trimesters of their pregnancy.
+The Georgia Department of Public Health amended its regulations in August 2022 to add additional testing requirements that align with the Centers for Disease Control and Prevention's (CDC) recommendations for prenatal screening.

 It is extremely important to follow this law.
 With the practice of this law, Georgia can reach ZERO perinatal transmission cases of congenital syphilis and HIV.